-During the Era of the National Socialist Regime in Austria, Jewish children, women and men were persecuted, mocked, banished from their schools, driven out of their houses and dwellings.
-They were dismissed from their jobs and professional occupations, cut off from their livelihoods, robbed of all their belongings.
+During the Era of the National Socialist Regime in Austria, Jewish children, women and men were persecuted, mocked, banished from their schools and driven out of their houses and dwellings.
+They were dismissed from their jobs and professional occupations, cut off from their livelihoods and robbed of all their belongings.
 They were told to “get out of the German Reich”.

-Until the start of 1938, there lived in Austria about 210,000 Jews.
-They constituted barely 3% of the country’s population.
+Until the beginning of 1938, about 210,000 Jews lived in Austria, constituting barely 3% of the country’s population.
 65,000 of them were unable to escape from continental Europe.
-Of these, 2,000 were either killed in Austria or sent to the Dachau and Buchenwald camps.
+Of these, 2,000 were either killed in Austria or sent to the Dachau and Buchenwald camps, where very few survived.

-49,000 were forcefully deported from Austria to Eastern Europe.
-14,000 were deported from countries like Holland, Belgium and France, where they had sought refuge, but which were later occupied by the Nazi Wehrmacht.
-In foreign Ghettos they died of starvation, in forests they were shot and fell into mass graves, brutally they were annihilated in extermination camps.
+49,000 were forcibly deported from Austria to Eastern Europe.
+Another 14,000 were deported from countries where they had sought refuge such as Holland, Belgium and France, but which were later occupied by the Nazi Wehrmacht.
+In foreign ghettos they died of starvation, were shot in forests and fell into mass graves.
+Many of them were brutally annihilated in extermination camps.

-These Austrians had lived here, founded families, laboured in workshops, started and led businesses, practiced professions.
+These Austrians had lived here, founded families, laboured in workshops, started and led businesses, practised professions.
 They excelled in the arts, in literature, in music and in science.
-Faithfully and conscientiously, they contributed to the general well-being and renown of Austria, their Homeland.
+Faithfully and conscientiously, they had contributed to the general well-being and renown of Austria, their Homeland.
+During World War I they had dutifully served in the Austrian Army.
 They should be given the ultimate honour of having their Names engraved on a Memorial, in their beloved City of Vienna.

-With the Memorial, we will restore to these 65,000 Austrians their Names and the human dignity which they had been so ruthlessly robbed of, in Vienna, and right across Austria.
+The Memorial will at least restore to these 65,000 Austrians their Names and the human dignity of which they had been so ruthlessly robbed in Vienna and across Austria.